 - Does not come with an arrow

 The Southwest Archer Spyder XL 64” takedown recurve bow is an ideal shooting tool for beginners and advanced shooters.
 This bow is made with high-quality wood and refined edges.
 It is equipped with flush limb bolts, a redwood layer of the riser and reinforced limb tips.
-This takedown recurve bow is available in both left and right-hand option.
+This takedown recurve bow is available in both right and left-hand options.
 It has a draw weight of 30 to 55 lbs and measures 64 inches in length.

 - For left and right-handed users